3DCoded/Happy-Hare/Configuring-mmu_parameters.cfg.md

 `z_hop_speed` the speed of z hop moves initiated by Happy Hare.

 `z_hop_ramp` if the toolhead is configured to z\_hop above then this is the horizonal distance that will be travelled during the hop.
 The direction is automatic and the move can can help break strings.
+Note that you should increase `z_hop_speed` to your travel speed if using this option.

 `toolchange_retract` immediately before the z\_hop and immediately after the reciprical restoration of z-height this amount of retraction or un-retraction will be applied.
 When loading the extruder, the filament will be loaded just short of the nozzle so this distance can be employed to prevent blobs by immediately depressuring the nozzle when pausing or repressuring at the point of resuming print.

+`toolchange_retract_speed` to speed of the retract and un-retract movement in mm/s.
+Usually you want this as fast as your extruder can handle.
+The default is 20mm/s

 <br>